stalexan/gomarkwiki/README.md

 # Reproducible Builds

-The binaries released with each gomarkwiki version are [reproducible](https://reproducible-builds.org/), which means that you can reproduce a byte identical version from the source code for that release.
+The binaries released with each gomarkwiki version are [reproducible](https://reproducible-builds.org/), which means you can reproduce a byte identical version from the source code for that release.

 Reproducible builds can be done with either Docker using the release build scripts found in the [release-builder](https://github.com/stalexan/gomarkwiki/tree/main/example-site)